 6. Watch your dog at all times when he’s off-leash.

-Ace never goes out without his ID tags.
-If your dog does not have ID, get them.
 It’s not worth it to bring your dog without them.
 If he gets lost and someone finds him, there is no way for that person to contact you.

 8. Be ready to deal with mud.